Capital punishment in the United States: Statistics

+With regard to exonerated convicts, 54 percent of people wrongfully convicted and sentenced to death in the United States are black; 64 percent are non-white in general.

+63.8% of white death row inmates, 72.8% of black death row inmates, 65.4% of Latino death row inmates, and 63.8% of Native American death row inmates – or approximately 67% of death row inmates overall – have a prior felony conviction.
 Approximately 13.5% of death row inmates are of Hispanic or Latino descent.
 In 2019, individuals identified as Hispanic and Latino Americans accounted for 5.5% of homicides.
 The death penalty exhortation rate for Hispanic and Latino Americans is 8.6%.
 Approximately 1.81% of death row inmates are of Asian descent.

 Organizations against the death penalty for racial equity

-ACLU’s Capital Punishment Project
+ACLU's Capital Punishment Project

-The ACLU's Capital Punishment Project (CPP) is an anti-death penalty project that works toward the repeal of the death penalty in the U.S. through advocacy and education.
+The American Civil Liberties Union's Capital Punishment Project (CPP) is an anti-death penalty project that works toward the repeal of the death penalty in the U.S. through advocacy and education.
 The project highlights the racial discriminatory aspects regarding capital punishment and promotes both abolition and systemic reform of the death penalty through direct representation, strategic litigation, and systemic reform.

 Equal Justice USA

 Equal Justice USA is a national organization dedicated to healing, racial equity, and community safety in relation to criminal justice and violence.
 Their efforts spread wide and involve fundraising and hosting conventions to support communities of color.
 The organization is aimed towards people of color who have been disproportionately impacted by the death penalty.
 Some of their efforts include advocacy to end the death penalty, which they have helped to abolish in nine states.